Stocks Mildly Lower on Caution Ahead of Tuesday’s U.S. CPI Report

 Interest Rates

-June 10-year T-notes (ZNM24) today are unchanged.
-The 10-year T-note yield is up +0.4 bp at 4.079%, just mildly above last Friday’s 5-week ow of 4.034%.
-T-note prices last Friday saw support from the net dovish U.S. unemployment report, but are seeing some downward pressure today on supply pressures.
-The Treasury will sell $54 billion of 3-year T-notes later today, $42 billion of 10-year T-notes on Tuesday, and $25 billion of 30-year T-bonds on Wednesday.
+June 10-year T-notes (ZNM24) today are down -4 ticks.
+The 10-year T-note yield is up +2.1 bp at 4.096%, mildly above last Friday’s 5-week ow of 4.034%.
+T-note prices last Friday saw support from the net dovish U.S. unemployment report, but are seeing some downward pressure today from supply pressures.
+The Treasury will sell $54 billion of 3-year T-notes this afternoon, $42 billion of 10-year T-notes on Tuesday, and $25 billion of 30-year T-bonds on Wednesday.

 U.S. Stock Movers

-Nvidia (NVDA) is down about -1% this morning, adding to last Friday’s sell-off of -5.47%.
+Nvidia (NVDA) today is down about -0.5%, adding to last Friday’s sell-off of -5.47%.
 Nvidia last Friday was hit by profit taking after it initially posted a record high and surged by more than +17% over the previous six sessions.

-Other chip stocks are trading lower today with losses of more than -2% in Marvell Technology (MRVL), Advanced Micro Devices (AMD), Lam Research (LRCX), Applied Materials (AMAT), and Micron Technology (MU).
+Chip stocks are among the largest losers in the Nasdaq 100 Index today.
+Marvell Technology (MRVL) is down more than -5%.
+Advanced Micro Devices (AMD), Lam Research (LRCX), and Micron Technology (MU) are all down more than -3%.

+Meta Platforms (META) is one of the largest losers in the Nasdaq 100 this morning, with a loss of more than -4%.

+Boeing (BA) is down more than -3% today after news that the U.S. Justice Department has opened a criminal investigation regarding the recent midair blowout of a door on an Alaskan Airlines flight.

+Moderna (MRNA) is the best-performing Nasdaq 100 stock today, with a gain of more than +9%.
+Moderna is rallying after news that Moderna, in collaboration with Merck, is starting a mid-stage study to test its experimental cancer vaccine in patients with a form of skin cancer.
+Merck (MRK) is down -0.8% today.

-Bitcoin (^BTCUSD) is up more than +3% today at a new record high, adding to last week’s rally of +9.3%.
+Bitcoin (^BTCUSD) is up more than +4% today at a new record high, adding to last week’s rally of +9.3%.
 Cryptocurrencies continue to rally on the SEC’s recent move to allow spot bitcoin ETFs.
-Coinbase (COIN) is up more than +6% today, Marathon Digital (MARA) is up more than +5%, and Riot Platforms (RIOT) and Bit Digital (BTBT) are both up by more than +4%.
+Coinbase (COIN) is up more than +4% today, but Marathon Digital (MARA) is down more than -5%, Riot Platforms (RIOT) is down -2.3%, Bit Digital (BTBT) is down -1.1%.

-Moderna (MRNA) is the best-performing Nasadaq 100 stock today, with a gain of more than +7%.

-Tesla (TSLA) is up more than +3% on a mild rebound after recent losses.
+Tesla (TSLA) is up +1.7% on a mild rebound after recent losses.

-Meta Platforms (META) is the largest loser in the Nasdaq 100 this morning, with a loss of more than -4%.

 Earnings Reports (3/11/2024)